|

 The range

-of prices at which the first bids and offers were made or first transactions were
+of prices at which the first bids and

 completed.